 Solution – Try and limit your car’s exposure to the elements.
 Park it in a garage or under cover wherever possible and avoid it sitting on grass for too long, especially during wet weather.

 Of course, some causes are much more serious than others.
 Over time, your brake pads may become glazed.
 This means the brake callipers are a bit sticky, leaving the brakes partially applied.
 This will produce a squeaking noise and increase your braking distance.

 Severity – Medium.
 Glazed pads are more of a problem because the quality of your brakes is reduced.

-Solution – Book a FREE visual inspection at a local garage.
-Once a specialist technician confirms the problem, they can sand the brakes easily.
-This removes the stickiness and the noise.
+Solution – A specialist technician can inspect your vehicle and confirm the problem.
+Then, they can sand the brakes easily.
+This will remove the stickiness and the noise.

 Thin or Worn Brake Pads